 - Drive safely.
 At Westpac, you can enjoy a no-claims discount of up to 64%.
 This maximum bonus is assigned if you have not made a claim for over 4 years.

 - Over 25s.
-You can save up to 18% by excluding drivers under the age of 25 from your insurance policy.
+You can lower your premiums by excluding drivers under the age of 25 from your insurance policy.

 - Voluntary excess.
 Choose an excess higher than the minimum and save up to $100 per year.